BodiAugustus/dev_site_2022/README.md

 #28.
 Started Services component.
 Created cards and displayed with styling.
 Also constructed the footer component as well.
 Got both components set up and started styling.

 #29.
 Finished styling the Services and Footer components.
+Finished styling most of the main page with responsive design.